ash0080/gun.doc.cn/Hello-World.md

 GUN is able to fully automatically synchronise all data between multiple computers.
 Theoretically this could be done without the need for any server, but unfortunately browsers are not yet able to 'discover' each other without a little help from a server.

 So we will now create a very simple server (which we prefer to call a super-peer) on Heroku.
-If you do not yet have a Heroku account please create one now.
-It's free.
+If you do not yet have a Heroku account, we recommend creating one because it is easy and free.

-The super-peer code looks like this:
+Here is an example super-peer that also serves gun CDN files:

 ```javascript
 var Gun = require('gun')